Nya2k/book-catalog/README.md

 #### Implement *Template*
 1. Create new directory named `templates` in `main` application directory
-2. In the `templates` directory, create new file named `main.html` then fill with following code:
+2. In the `templates` directory, create new file named `main.html` then write this following code:
     ```
     <h1>{{application_name}}</h1>
     <p>{{name}} - {{class}}</p>
     ```
     Template is how will the data shown on the browser.
-Template can be edited and supported with other *styling Frameworks*.
+Template can be edited and supported with other styling Frameworks.

 #### Connect `View` with `Template`
 1. Open `views.py` inside main directory